Perilla-lab/TEMNet/README.md

 2. Install the python dependencies

 ```
-pip install -r requirements.txt
+pip install -r requirements_tf21.txt
 ```

 these will be installed to the environment directory **/temnet-env/** so no need to worry about breaking your system :) .
-The training pipeline is currently restricted to tensorflow 2.1, if you wish to train the network you should use requirements_tf21.txt instead, for inference any tensorflow version >=2.1 works as specified in requirements.txt.
+The training pipeline is currently restricted to tensorflow 2.1, if you wish to train the network you should use requirements_tf21.txt.
+For inference any tensorflow version >=2.1 works as specified in requirements.txt.

 ## Downloading the dataset